odant/conan-jscript/doc/api/util.md

 added: v8.0.0
 -->

-* {symbol}

-A {symbol} that can be used to declare custom promisified variants of functions, see [Custom promisified functions][].
+* {symbol} that can be used to declare custom promisified variants of functions, see [Custom promisified functions][].

 ## Class: util.TextDecoder